sbarex/QLMarkdown/QLMarkdown/test1.md

 }
 ```

-You can choose the theme and override the background.
+You can choose the theme.

 ## Task list extension
 * [x] step 1